Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_3/README.md

   ![](./media/image23.png)

-You can expand the required HDL language **Verilog/VHDL → IP Integrator HDL**  and select the appropriate Signal Interface to see the attributes in the Preview pane.
+You can expand the required HDL language **Verilog/VHDL → IP integrator  HDL**  and select the appropriate Signal Interface to see the attributes in the Preview pane.
 You can copy and paste the required X_INTERFACE attributes from the preview pane and add it your RTL code to infer the required control signals.

-3. Inferring AXI Interfaces: When you use the standard naming convention for an AXI interface (*recommended*), the Vivado IP Integrator automatically infers the interface.
+3. Inferring AXI Interfaces: When you use the standard naming convention for an AXI interface (*recommended*), the Vivado IP integrator  automatically infers the interface.
 If you open the RTL code for axi_slave.v, you can see that standard AXI names have been used as shown in the code snippet below:

   ![](./media/image24.png)